ChrisSJard/jsonboardsCLI/README.md

 * Combine all board lists inside the JSON files into a single JSON output
 * Order the board list alphabetically first by vendor, and then by name
 * Include metadata in the JSON output under a _metadata object including:
-** The total number of unique vendors
+  * The total number of unique vendors.
-** The total number of boards
+  * The total number of boards.
 * Output the resultant JSON

 If you are unsure on any requirements use your best judgement to determine the expected output.
 You should list any assumptions you have made.